Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 where $( \g_1, \g_2,\g_3, \ldots , \g_n )\in \fG^{n}$ and $\vec{s} \in \mathcal{C}_{or}(G_m,\hat{\ell})$.

 \begin{proposition} The action of $\fG^n$ on $\mathcal{C}_{or}(G_m,\ell)$ described above is a group action.
 Moreover,

 where $\vg\in \fG^n$. \end{proposition} \begin{proof} To prove the first part of the proposition we need to check that $ \delta^2(\vec{s},v)= \tau^2(\vec{s},v)= (\tau\delta)^3(\vec{s},v)=1$ and this is easily verified.
+By checking examples, it is readily verified that no additional relations hold.
 The second part of the proposition is tautological when the arrowed states are viewed as arrow presentations of embedded graphs.

 \end{proof}